-- Spatial Locality of reference – this says that there is chance that element will be present in the close proximity to the reference point and next time if again searched then more close proximity to the point of reference.
+This says that there is a chance that element will be present in the close proximity to the reference point and next time if again searched then more close proximity to the point of reference.

-- Temporal Locality of reference – In this Least recently used algorithm will be used.
-Whenever there is page fault occurs within word will not only load word in main memory but complete page fault will be loaded because spatial locality of reference rule says that if you are referring any word next word will be referred in its register that’s why we load complete page table so complete block will be loaded.
+In this Least recently used algorithm will be used.
+Whenever there is page fault occurs within a word will not only load word in main memory but complete page fault will be loaded because spatial locality of reference rule says that if you are referring any word next word will be referred in its register that’s why we load complete page table so the complete block will be loaded.

-2. Consider the data given in previous question.
+Que-2: Consider the data given in previous question.
 The size of the cache tag directory is

-3.An 8KB direct-mapped write-back cache is organized as multiple blocks, each of size 32-bytes.
+Que-3: An 8KB direct-mapped write-back cache is organized as multiple blocks, each of size 32-bytes.
 The processor generates 32-bit addresses.
 The cache controller maintains the tag information for each cache block comprising of the following.

-1 Valid bit
+1 Valid bit 1 Modified bit

 As many bits as the minimum needed to identify the memory block mapped in the cache.
 What is the total size of memory needed at the cache controller to store meta-data (tags) for the cache?

 (A) 4864 bits (B) 6144 bits (C) 6656 bits (D) 5376 bits

 Article Contributed by Pooja Taneja and Vaishali Bhatia.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.